 This transfer came as the result of Malin Burnham's contact with former Mayor Jerry Sanders two and a half years ago.
 Mayor Sanders directed the City's Real Estate Assets department to find land that may be suitable and came up with this property.
 Along the way Council Member David Alvarez, whose district includes the site, became a huge advocate and believes that the community land trust model has the potential to be a major contributor to the City's affordable housing toolbox.

-SDCLT is thrilled to announce that we are half way to meeting a $20,000 challenge grant from Wells Fargo Bank to the SDCLT!
+SDCLT is thrilled to announce that we have met a $20,000 challenge grant from Wells Fargo Bank to the SDCLT!

-We've reached the half way mark through two generous donations from the SDCLT Honorary Advisory Committee Chair, Malin Burnham, and from the Union Bank Foundation, through the helpful work of foundation officer, Kathy Patoff.
+We've achieved this milestone through generous donations from the SDCLT Honorary Advisory Committee Chair, Malin Burnham, the Union Bank Foundation, through the helpful work of foundation officer, Kathy Patoff and several others.

 These donations have come because the donors believe in the SDCLT model of creating a new rung on the ladder of housing affordability.
 They like that the CLT will steward the homes, keeping them permanently affordable.
 They like how each project seeds the next one.